Lucevar/mw-immersion-mods/articles/atmospherics.md

 **Compatibility:** OpenMW and MWSE-Lua

 [**The Midnight Oil**](https://www.nexusmods.com/morrowind/mods/48293) by Merlord
+This is the perfect companion to Glow in the Dahrk.
+Ever thought it was odd that people left lanterns on all day every day?
+Candles are too expensive for that!
+Cost-saving measures have been brought in all across Vvardenfell, and outside lanterns are now lit on a schedule.
+The schedule is staggered so that the lights don't all come on at once.
+On its own that would have been enough to make this an awesome mod, but wait, there's more!
+You can now manually toggle lights on and off - perfect for adjusting the atmosphere in your player home, or in any place you find yourself in, really.
+And if your held lights are running low on fuel, you can now buy refills from shops, or gather oil from the previously-useless ashmires in the Ashlands.
+**Compatibility:** MWSE-Lua only

 [**Douse the Lights**](https://www.nexusmods.com/morrowind/mods/47980) by OperatorJack
 Missing that Thief gameplay feeling?
 Want to turn off a light, but you don't want to walk across the room to do it?
 Want to feel like a ninja?
 Just throw your daggers at those pesky lights to turn 'em off!
 Shoot guards to blow out their torches.
 You can also shoot fires to douse them, which is something Midnight Oil doesn't cover I think.